tzolic/input_handler/README.md

 Basically, it has 3 parameters:

-- the prompt
+- The prompt

-- the error prompt
+- The error prompt

-- the condition function
+- The condition function

 Its function prototype is: